ibnbob/combinations/README.md

 # Combinations.h

-[Combinations.h](src/Combinations.h) is a header-only implementation of classes for counting or generating all _m_-element subsets of an _n_-element set.
-It provides two classes, `Counter` and `Generator`, for counting and generating combinations.
-Both classes exist within the `combinations` namespace.
+[Combinations.h](src/Combinations.h) is a header-only implementation of classes for counting, generating or enumerating all _m_-element subsets of an _n_-element set.
+It provides three classes, `Counter`, `Generator` and `Enumerator` for counting, generating and enumerating combinations.
+All classes exist within the `combinations` namespace.

 ## `Counter` Class
 The `Counter` class has a member function